dlannan/defold-cairo/README.md

 ![alt text](https://github.com/dlannan/defold-cairo/blob/main/data/screenshots/demo-2021-02-19_00-42.png "Demo V0.1")

+Only tested on Liunx, but should work on Windows and OSX.
+Android and IOS I need to build cairo for them to be usable.

 Im working on:
 - making this SVG import much better (support wider SVG versions).
 - improving reliability for some of the widgets (slider)